Ethics, Reputation and Risk Management

-This course has now closed for online registration.
-If you would like to attend this course please email email@example.com or phone 09 358 9808.
+This course is now closed for online registation.
+If you wish to attend please contact Rheanna on 09 358 9808.

 Back in 2009, Eric Schmidt of Google told CNBC "If you have something that you don't want anyone to know, maybe you shouldn't be doing it in the first place."